-Staff performs on-site monitoring reviews at least annually, depending on the assessment of risks for non-compliance.
-Program operations are observed, staff interviewed, client eligibility confirmed, financial and programmatic reports verified.
+Staff performs one (1) on-site monitoring review annually; depending on the assessment of risks for non-compliance, there may be additional monitoring tasks put in place.
+Program operations are observed, staff persons are interviewed, client eligibility is confirmed, financial and programmatic reports are verified.